coderbunker/shiproo/README.md

 ```
 {
+    message: "createParcelReply",
     parcelId: "TRANSACTION_ID"
 }
 ```

-separetely, on the receiver side, notification
+separetely, on the receiver side, notifications can be

 ```
 {
-    message: "parcelNotification",
+    message: "parcelCreateNotification",
     parcelId: "TRANSACTION_ID"
 }
 ```